What does KISS stand for?

 Did you ever try to explain your code to a dumb duck?
 No?
 Try it!
-By doing this you may not only find bugs, you may also find gaps in your or someone else’s understanding of the current code.
+By doing this, you may not only find bugs, but you may also find gaps in your or someone else’s understanding of the current code.

 I am a developer and entrepreneur from Germany.
 I chose studying computer science because I love building things.
 I am of the opinion that there isn’t one truth (especially for computer science concepts) and whoever claims so isn’t that trustworthy in my eyes.
 I constantly try to improve things and myself.
 In my spare time I support businesses by offering them most of my services for free.
 Beside that I am kind of addict to e-learning courses.